olimungo/asteroids/README.md

 -   in Java with Processing (https://processing.org)
 -   in Rust, compiled to WebAssembly (draws directly onto the HTML canvas)

-The Typescript and the Rust implementation can be tested at: https://olimungo.github.io/asteroids/ Obviously, the Java implementation must be executed locally on your computer.
+The Typescript and the Rust implementations can be tested at: https://olimungo.github.io/asteroids/

+Obviously, the Java implementation must be executed locally on your computer.

 ## TypeScript